-Tue Apr 22, 2014
+Tue Aug 26, 2014

-Thu Apr 10, 2014
+Thu Aug 21, 2014

-Wed Apr 09, 2014
+Wed Aug 20, 2014

-Dr. Samuel T. King, a native of Smithville, Georgia, has 28 years of public education experience.
+Dr. Samuel T. King, a native of Smithville, Georgia, has 30 years of public education experience.
 He was sworn in as Superintendent of Norfolk Public Schools on July 2, 2012, after seven years as Superintendent of the Rockdale County Public Schools in Georgia.

 He began his career as a classroom teacher of mathematics and science at the high school, middle and elementary levels.
 Dr. King attended Mercer University, earning a Bachelor of Arts Degree in Middle Grades Education.
-He then earned a Masters Degree and Specialist Degree in Education Administration and Supervision from University of West Georgia.
+He then earned a Master’s Degree and Specialist Degree in Education Administration and Supervision from University of West Georgia.
 He received his Doctoral Degree in Educational Leadership from the University of Sarasota (Argosy).

-As a proven leader and renowned public education advocate, Dr. King was named Georgia's 2011 Superintendent of the Year by the Georgia School Boards Association (GSBA) and the Georgia School Superintendents Association (GSSA) after being a finalist for three consecutive years.
+As a proven leader and renowned public education advocate, Dr. King was named Georgia's 2011 Superintendent of the Year by the Georgia School Boards Association (GSBA) and the Georgia School Superintendents Association (GSSA).
 Dr. King was awarded the first Sybil Yastrow Leading for Learning Superintendent's Grant from the Ohio-based Learning Forward Foundation.
 He also was selected to join the Broad Foundation's National Urban Superintendent's Academy, an organization where proven leaders participated in rigorous training forums to strengthen their abilities as overseers of urban school districts.

 He has completed America's Choice Leadership Institute training, and he is a member of the national Horace Mann League and the Century Club 100.
 Century Club 100 is committed to fostering educational leadership through a nationwide idea exchange in coordination with the American Association of School Administrators (AASA) and is made up of two active superintendents from each state.
 In 2013, he was selected to be in the first cohort of superintendents to participate in the two-year AASA National Certification Program.
 Dr. King also was honored with an invitation to the National Center for Education Research and Technology (NCERT), where top-performing superintendents from across the country are brought together with successful business leaders to provide advice and support for improving education.

 Dr. King is a member of numerous professional organizations, including the National Education Association, the Georgia Association of Educational Leaders, the Association for Supervision and Curriculum Development, and Kappa Alpha Psi Fraternity.
 He is a Charter Member of the Stockbridge-Jonesboro Alumni Chapter of Kappa Alpha Psi, Incorporated.